Denali National Park worker dies after triggering avalanche

 The ranger saw two skis, one vertical and the other lying flat on the surface, the statement said.

 The park’s mountaineering team, based in nearby Talkeetna, flew to the site on a contracted helicopter.
-Two rangers determined the skier, later identified as Walter, had died.
+Two rangers determined that the skier, later identified as Walter, had died.

 “Our thoughts are with Eric’s family in this challenging time,” Denali Superintendent Brooke Merrell said in the statement.